samuliohman/big_data_platform/assignment-3-907815/reports/Assignment-3-Report.md

 ---

 ## 2.2 Tenant Batch Analytics (tenantbatchapp) Implementation
-- As a tenant, implement tenantbatchapp which is triggered by a predefined schedule.
-- The resulting gold data is also stored into mysimbdp-coredms, but separated from silver data.
-- Explain:
-  - (i) How the input silver data is determined for a run of the batch analytics when no duplicated input data in the batch analytics shall be allowed.
-  - (ii) The workflow structure and the logic of the main function performing the data analysis.
-  - (iii) How the schedule is implemented.
-  - (iv) The underlying service running the workflow.
-- *(1 point)*

 (i) Selecting Input Silver Data Without Duplicates:
 The batch job determines its input by reading the silver data from the Kafka topic "silver-vm-metrics".
 Deduplication is ensured because each silver record is uniquely identified (e.g., using a composite key such as vm_id and window_start) during streaming.
 Thus, each batch run processes only the new data received since the last execution.